AlbertoHernandezHidalgo/PyBioGateway/docs/CONTRIBUTING.md

-# Contributing to BioGatewayQuery
+# Contributing to PyBioGateway

-Thank you for your interest in contributing to BioGatewayQuery!
+Thank you for your interest in contributing to PyBioGateway!
 Here are a few guidelines to get started:

 ## Getting Started

 1. Fork the repository.
-2. Clone your fork: `git clone https://github.com/AlbertoHernandezHidalgo/BioGatewayQuery_python.git`
+2. Clone your fork: `git clone https://github.com/AlbertoHernandezHidalgo/PyBioGateway.git`
 3. Create a new branch: `git checkout -b my-feature-branch`
 4. Make your changes.
 5. Commit your changes: `git commit -m 'Add some feature'`